-- SA labour cost has increased at a higher rate than its international trading partners 11.5% annually for 25 years, although this has improved to 5.8% since 1996. - SA productivity is between 21% and 54% of its trading partners and has decreased while increases were achieved by its trading partners a differential of 7% annually for 26 years, although this has improved marginally since 1996. - SA Human Development Index has fallen sharply since 1995 - back to 1980 levels - while all its trading partners have increased steadily. - The three major Secondary Factors highlighted above all show in no uncertain terms that risks to the upside have increased dramatically in the recent short term, with the real effects on the economy probably still to be felt.
+- SA labour cost has increased at a higher rate than its international trading partners - 11% annually since 1981, although this has improved to 5.8% since 2001. - SA productivity is between 21% and 54% of its trading partners and has decreased while increases were achieved by its trading partners - a differential of 5.8% annually since 1981, although this has improved marginally (0.5%) since 2001. - SA Human Development Index has fallen sharply since 1995 - almost back to 1980 levels - while all its trading partners have increased steadily. - The three major Secondary Factors highlighted above all show in no uncertain terms that risks to the upside have increased dramatically in the recent short term, with the real effects on the economy probably still to be felt.